meaniebeanie22/meaniebeanie22.github.io/chapters/the-black-spot.md

 wrist, which I was still holding, and he drew in his hand and looked sharply into the palm.

-“Ten o’clock!” he cried.
+[:“Ten o’clock!” he cried.
 “Six hours.
-We’ll do them yet,” and he sprang to his feet.
+We’ll do them yet,” and he sprang to his feet.](#maptaking)

 Even as he did so, he reeled, put his hand to his throat, stood swaying for a moment, and then, with a peculiar sound, fell from his whole